bzreinhardt/bzreinhardt.github.io/ict-writeup/content/full_writeup.md/full_writeup.md

 ## Value capture can hamstring impact ##

 We often talk about individuals or organizations [capturing the value that they create][Profit is important for both practical and ideological reasons].
-However, conversations about value capture can shift from an instrumental goal in service of encouraging more innovation to a intrinsic goal: that people should be justly rewarded for the value that they create.
+However, conversations about value capture can shift from an instrumental goal in service of encouraging more innovation to an intrinsic goal: that people should be justly rewarded for the value that they create.
 I want to argue that from a practical perspective, value capture as an intrinsic goal is a chimera and point out its significant downsides.

 Value capture as an intrinsic goal requires that you (or at least a market) can put a price on everything, and that just isn't true.
 Norman Borlaug arguably saved a billion lives.
 What is the value of those lives?
 The people who benefitted most from his work were some of the poorest people in the world, so their contribution to GDP is negligible.
 And yet, their lives have value.
 What is the value of knowledge about how the universe started, or the weird blob-fish that live at the bottom of the ocean?
 One could make an argument that perhaps in the far future our studies of the Big Bang will lead to warp drives, or the blob fish will lead to a cure for aging.
 I can't shake the belief that this knowledge is important even without contributing one cent to GDP and any mechanism to find a "dollar equivalent" would be absurd.
 Markets are amazing, but they require certain conditions to work and it's not clear that those conditions can be met for everything.